BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 * caching attributes (mostly relevant for device memory)
 * permissions (full access, R/O, X/O).

-**FIXME: The VA be better also aligned to the region's size.**
+**FIXME[Gernot]: The VA be better also aligned to the region's size.**

 A memory region may be mapped into multiple PDs; the mapping addresses for each PD may be different.
-A memory region can also be mapped multiple times into the same PD (for example, with different caching attributes), the address of such multiple mappings must be different. **FIXME: a clarification why VA of multiple mappings must be different would be helpful here.
+A memory region can also be mapped multiple times into the same PD (for example, with different caching attributes), the address of such multiple mappings must be different. **FIXME[Chris]: a clarification why VA of multiple mappings must be different would be helpful here.
 An example would also be good.
 A scenario I can think of is [Read-Copy-Update](https://en.wikipedia.org/wiki/Read-copy-update) but unsure if it applies here**

 A memory region may also be *attached* to a communication channel (see below), irrespective of whether the region is mapped into any PD or not.
 Such an attachment supports transmission of data structures with memory pointers.
-**FIXME: I would assume this only works if the region is also mapped to both PDs and it's mapped at the same address in those PDs.
+**FIXME[Gernot]: I would assume this only works if the region is also mapped to both PDs and it's mapped at the same address in those PDs.
 However, I don't understand what it means for the region to be attached to a channel in this case.**